LEVER 2: CREATE WINNING STRATEGIES

 “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is noise before defeat.”
 Sun Tzu

-Considering a rebrand, an advertising campaign, or how best to go to market with a new product, whatever your marketing problem, challenge or opportunities are make sure you have well thought out strategies and plans before jumping in and the market research and insights needed to back them up.
+Considering a rebrand, an advertising campaign, or how best to go to market with a new product, whatever your marketing problem, challenge or opportunities are make sure you have well thought out strategies before jumping into tactics.

 By doing so you will avoid many of those unexpected bumps and obstacles that arise down the track, which inevitably causes cost blowouts and time delays in bringing your project to market or realising your business growth objectives.